rebeccabilbro/rebeccabilbro.github.io/_posts/2019-02-22-on-style-and-choices.md

     file_2.write(file_1.read())
 ```

+The rule of thumb I like to use is [Trey Hunner's, that line length is about readability, not length](https://youtu.be/knMg6G9_XCg?t=201).

 ### I'm Still Not Always Sure...
 ...where to break lines.
 In particular, I've recently encountered a lot of code that had very complex if/else control flows that depended on many conditions.
 In the example from PEP8, I think my preference is for this style: